erxes/erxes/README.md

 erxes (pronounced 'erk-sis') means "heavenly bodies" in Mongolian.
 It is branded as “erxes” with all lowercase letters.

 ## What is erxes?
-erxes is an open-source experience operating system that enables SaaS providers and digital marketing agencies/developers to create unique experiences that work for all types of business.
+erxes is a secure, self-hosted, and scalable open-source experience operating system (XOS) that enables SaaS providers and digital marketing agencies/developers to create unique experiences that work for all types of business.
 You can learn more about <a href="https://www.erxes.org/overview/architecture-overview">erxes architecture in our documentation.</a>

-## Plugins
+## erxes XOS & Plugins
 erxes is composed of 2 main components: XOS & Plugins

-**XOS:**   XOS contains the core of the project, you can find the admin panel, and the whole code that runs different plugins.
-The operating system comes with utility features that allow users to customize, improve speed, enhance experience along with ever growing plugins/features.
-XOS comes with core features like:
+**XOS:** It contains the project's core.
+You can find the admin panel and the code that runs different plugins.
+The operating system comes with utility features that allow users to customize, improve speed, and enhance the experience along with plugins/features.
-- System config
-- Permission
-- Team members
-- Brands
-- Import & export
-- Marketplace

 **XOS Plugins:** erxes comes with a set of plugins that allow you to create unique customer experiences.
 Below is a list of some plugins you can choose from after you’ve installed XOS: